Why Gender Diversity In Tech Matters

 Women and IT

 Recent studies show that pre-teen girls are as interested in math and science as boys.
 However, as they grow up, they are less and less exposed to these fields.
 But the truth is, early education and exposure to computer science are vital for balancing the workforce in the IT field.

 “In the long run, diverse teams will outperform homogeneous teams,” says Bruce Maas, vice provost and information technology and chief information officer at the University of Wisconsin-Madison.
 “Men and women sometimes view problems differently and bring different strengths, so having more equal representation on teams also helps reduce risks and blind spots.”

-“Not caring about this issue means ignoring a majority of high quality workers and missing the diverse insights that they might provide.
-Gender diversity is both a pipeline issue and a productivity (through creativity, effectivity, and efficiency) issue”, says John Kolb, vice president for information services and technology and chief information officer at Rensselaer Polytechnic Institute.
+“Not caring about this issue means ignoring a majority of high-quality workers and missing the diverse insights that they might provide.
+Gender diversity is both a pipeline issue and productivity (through creativity, effectivity, and efficiency) issue”, says John Kolb, vice president for information services and technology and chief information officer at Rensselaer Polytechnic Institute.

 Practical reasons to bring in more women into the tech sphere

 - There are positive developments in Ukraine.
 According to statistics compiled by the Kyiv Post, in Ukrainian IT companies the number of women professionals has grown dramatically in recent years.
-On average, female technicians form between 17% and 20% of the personnel in Ukrainian technology companies, but over the past couple of years, positive dynamics has been observed in this indicator.
-In “nontechnical” departments of IT-companies, this share is even higher.
+On average, female technicians form between 17% and 20% of the personnel in Ukrainian technology companies, but over the past couple of years, positive dynamics have been observed in this indicator.
+In “nontechnical” departments of IT companies, this share is even higher.